jenkins-infra/jenkins.io/content/blog/2011/2011-06-09-a-big-thanks-to-rackspace.md

 ---
-layout: post
+:layout: post
-title: A big thanks to Rackspace
+:title: A big thanks to Rackspace
-nodeid: 315
+:nodeid: 315
-created: 1307637598
+:created: 1307637598
-tags:
+:tags:
 - infrastructure
 - meta
+:author: rtyler
 ---
 This post is long over-due and I really apologize for that.